-Alexander M. Geisler is co-head of the firm's London office.
-Alex is also a team lead for the Duane Morris Transportation/Automotive Industry group.
-He practices in the areas of commercial litigation and dispute resolution, with an emphasis on engineering and product liability.
-He is well-known in the auto industry as a manufacturer’s lawyer.
+Alexander M. Geisler is a team lead for the Duane Morris Transportation/Automotive Industry group.
+He practices in the areas of commercial litigation and dispute resolution, with an emphasis on product compliance, safety compliance, and product liability.
+Mr Geisler is well-known in the auto industry as a manufacturer’s lawyer.
 He defends auto makers and suppliers in litigation all over the world, both as a trial lawyer and a defence coordinator.
 His workplace is largely field-based, at manufacturing plants, accident locations and courtrooms.
-His responsibilities on behalf of clients include the selection and quality monitoring of external law firms on a worldwide basis.
-As well as investigating catastrophes, Mr Geisler helps prevent them.
-He is retained by manufacturers for future-proofing projects, such as process reviews and silo-busting exercises, as well as for support with recalls and the management of critical concerns.
+Mr Geisler also advises manufacturers on regulatory and ethical issues affecting autonomous vehicles, and he is retained for future-proofing projects, investigations, process reviews and silo-busting exercises, as well as supporting recalls and managing critical concerns.

 Mr Geisler has developed bespoke training programs for the law departments of corporate clients.
-Mr. Geisler is CPD accredited course provider, as well as an accredited trainer and author on topics including legal process optimization, Knowledge Management, negotiation, process mapping and scenario planning.
+Mr. Geisler is CPD accredited course provider, as well as an accredited trainer and author on topics including lean legal operations, process mapping and scenario planning.
 He writes for a number of industry titles, and is the resident legal columnist for Automotive Testing & Technology International.

 Mr. Geisler is a 1981 graduate of the City of London University.